klindsay28/Newton-Krylov_OOC/docs/source/users-guide/model-independent.rst

 At each Newton iteration, the Newton solver produces an increment that satisfies an Armijo residual improvement criteria.
 Adding this to the current iterate produces a provisional next Newton iterate.
-Before proceeding to the next Newton iteraton with this provisional iterate, the solver performs a number of forward model runs, to allow short time scale adjustments in the model to occur.
+Before proceeding to the next Newton iteration with this provisional iterate, the solver performs a number of forward model runs, to allow short time scale adjustments in the model to occur.
+Fixed point iterations tend to be effective at spinning up processes whose timescales are much shorter than the model forward integration duration.
 These fixed point iterations are performed after copying shadow tracers to their real tracer counterparts, for those models that have shadow tracers.
-The fixed point iterations in this use case enable the shadowed tracers to adjust to the Newton increment.
+In this use case, the fixed point iterations enable the shadowed tracers to adjust to the Newton increment.
 The number of these fixed point iterations, which defaults to 1, can be modified by changing ``post_newton_fp_iter`` in the cfg file.